WOIO: Sports programming

 WOIO was the over-the-air broadcast home for the Cleveland Cavaliers from 1988 to 1994.
 Assuming the role from WUAB, Joe Tait—the team's longtime radio voice and president of broadcast operations—announced the WOIO telecasts with former Cavalier Jim Chones as color commentator.
 Veteran Canton sportscaster Jim Johnson was Tait's designated radio backup.
 CBS sportscaster Greg Gumbel took over for Tait in the 1992–93 season, with Denny Schreiner replacing him the following year.
 After WOIO joined CBS in 1994, the Cavaliers rights were transferred back to WUAB.

 The station's association with the Cleveland Browns began in 1989 when the team began producing a weekly magazine for the station, Browns Insider, hosted by veteran sportscaster Jim Mueller.
 WOIO secured the local simulcast rights to ESPN Sunday Night Football's Browns–Oilers telecast on December 23, 1989, which was up to that point was the highest-profile broadcast in station history.
 The Browns signed a multi-year contract with WOIO for preseason games beginning with the 1990 season and lasting through the original team's relocation to Baltimore in 1995.

-Browns preseason games returned to WOIO in 2005 via a three-year deal; this also included team-produced NFL Draft coverage, training camp reports and a weekly coach's show.
+Browns preseason games returned to WOIO in 2005 via a three-year deal; this also included team-produced NFL draft coverage, training camp reports and a weekly coach's show.
 Taking over for WKYC—which had carried Browns preseason games since the team's 1999 reactivation—the deal was seen as complementary to WOIO's CBS affiliation and, with it, the network's AFC rights.
 After WOIO's newscasts covered the drowning of then-team owner Randy Lerner's six-year-old niece, which included a 9-1-1 recording from Lerner's sister Nancy Fisher, the team voided the contract on July 18, 2006; while WOIO was within legal bounds to air the tape (public record under existing Ohio law), the Browns considered it an invasion of the family's privacy.
 WOIO filed a breach of contract lawsuit against the team, which signed a replacement contract with WKYC several days later.

-Non-news

-In addition to newscasts, WOIO also airs some ancillary non-news local programming.
-Lifestyle talk show Cribbs in the CLE: Josh and Maria Live, hosted by former Cleveland Brown Josh Cribbs and wife Maria Cribbs, debuted on September 9, 2019.
-Same-day repeats air weeknights on WUAB.